 Planting trees on a third of the Alto Paranaíba region in Minas Gerais State would be sufficient to meet the entire demand for imported palm oil in all of Brazil.
 The long-term macaúba production potential in Brazil exceeds current global palm oil production volume and could therefore become a sustainable way of meeting a large proportion of global demand.
 Put another way, if INOCAS is successful, it could dramatically disrupt the global palm oil market, a leading cause of deforestation and carbon emissions in tropical countries.

 INOCAS's project is located in an area where smallholder farmers and agricultural laborers suffer from both low incomes and high seasonal unemployment.
 Since the macaúba harvest season does not conflict with the important coffee harvesting season, the project will increase the incomes of local people by providing employment during what was previously the agricultural down season.
 Through its extensive tree planting, the project is also expected to sequester around 600,000 tonnes of carbon dioxide, avoid further emissions from deforestation, and reduce pressure on a region suffering from high rates of deforestation.

-Althelia funds, an Initiative 20x20 financial partner, provided a bridge loan to INOCAS to kick-start the 2016 harvest season and has advised the Multilateral Investment Fund (MIF) of the Inter-American Development Bank on a planned equity investment in order to implement the first phase of the project.
-Althelia will help organize the value chain for the macaúba palm fruit, commercialize the products, and finance the planting of 2,000 hectares of macaúba palm trees on smallholder pastures.
+Through its Althelia Climate Fund, Initiative 20x20 financial partner Mirova provided a bridge loan to INOCAS to kick-start the 2016 harvest season and has advised the Multilateral Investment Fund (MIF) of the Inter-American Development Bank on a planned equity investment in order to implement the first phase of the project.
+The Althelia Climate Fund will help organize the value chain for the macaúba palm fruit, commercialize the products, and finance the planting of 2,000 hectares of macaúba palm trees on smallholder pastures.
 The ultimate aim is to reach commercial viability, at a large scale, so that macaúba becomes a credible deforestation-free alternative to African palm oil monocultures.